 1. Escalating fund sizes

-Smaller funds have reacted to escalating fund sizes.
+Smaller funds have reacted quickly to escalating fund sizes.
 They’ve started to make earlier bets, doubling down on investing at the seed stage.
 This has presented an exciting opportunity for earlier startups looking to secure initial capital.

 2. Firms injecting capital in fewer deals